jd-solanki/anu/docs/guide/features/theme.md

 ## How to create custom theme?

-Creating custom theme is as easy as defining new values for existing CSS variables.
+Creating a custom theme is as easy as defining new values for the existing CSS variables.

-Create new CSS selector for `:root` with theme name (assuming `coffee`) and write down CSS variables with desired values:
+Create a new CSS selector for `:root` with the theme name (assuming `coffee`) and write down the CSS variables with the desired values:

 ```css
 :root.coffee {